20 cheap things to do in Brisbane

 13. Eat, drink, repeat

 Avoid the cuisine conundrum (for a hefty price) with a sensational selection of international foods in one place.
-Situated at Portside Wharf on the Brisbane River, Eat Street Markets offers an array of street eats and refreshments, live music and stunning views of the city.
-Hidden between brightly-coloured shipping containers, the newly renovated markets offer something for the most indecisive of eaters from fresh seafood to doughnut fries.
-Open every weekend of the year, you’ll find most of Brisbane here so you’ll always feel part of the crowd.
+Situated at Portside Wharf on the Brisbane River, Eat Street Northshore offers an array of street eats and refreshments, live music and stunning riverside views.
+Housed amongst brightly-coloured shipping containers, these unique markets offer something for the most indecisive of eaters – from fresh seafood to doughnut fries.
+Open every weekend of the year, you’ll find most of Brisbane here so you’ll always feel part of the action.

 COST: $2.50 entry, so you have plenty left over for spending on the edible delicacies served within.